vdiaz1x/CryptoApp/README.md

 ## Project Description

-Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

 Our project is a cryptocurrency portfolio tracker.
 The user would input their name and password to create a profile along with whether they are a trader or miner.
 Once the user has signed-up they would login and see their portfolio.
 We are using an external API in order to display information around the cryptocurrency.

 ## Priority Matrix